abelflopes/eslint-config-tsr-pro/README.md

 This package aims to streamline your development workflow by maintaining code quality and ensuring a consistent coding style across your projects.

+To achieve maximum consistency, use along with [prettier-config-pro](https://www.npmjs.com/package/@abelflopes/prettier-config-pro);

 ## Installation

 You can install this config via npm or yarn: